- What is Forest School?

 One extremely moving way in which Harder saw this play out was the integration of an Autistic pupil with his peers.

 This year six pupil was initially shunned by his classmates.
 So during forest school sessions, he preferred to work on his own.
 He particularly liked using the saw and chose it every time.

 When the other students saw that this was his passion and he was great at it, they approached him to complete their saw-related projects as well.

-This way the entire class valued his skill and he was accepted in his peer group! ❤️
+This way the entire class valued his skill and he was accepted into his peer group! ❤️

 👉 Spiritual Connection With Nature